Cervical Screening Program

 From 1 December 2017, cervical screening will change in Australia.
 The Pap test will be replaced with a new Cervical Screening Test every five years.

-If you’re aged between 25-74, have a cervix and have ever had sex, you need a Cervical Screening Test every five years, even if you have received the human papillomavirus (HPV) vaccine.
+If you’re aged between 25-74, have a cervix and have ever been sexually active, you need a Cervical Screening Test every five years, even if you have received the human papillomavirus (HPV) vaccine.

 Your first Cervical Screening Test is due two years after your last Pap test.
 After that, you will only need to have the test every five years if your results are normal.

 If you are due for testing, contact your healthcare provider to book an appointment.

 - about the new National Cervical Screening Program